juaniiie/foodledoo/README.md

 1. Get a free trial API key and APP ID from for the 'Nutrition Analysis API' on the [Edamam API site](https://developer.edamam.com/)

-1. Add a file named 'config.js' to the config folder in your root director with the following code:
+1. Add a file named 'config.js' to the config folder in your root directory with the following code:

 ```sh
 module.exports = {